 - When the meat has got a nice color on both sides add the white wine and keep the heat high until the wine has reduced.

 - When the wine has reduced add the onions with the butter from the other pan, then add the tomato concentrate diluted in the vegetable broth and season with salt.
 Cover the pan (but not completely, leave a little space open) and let it simmer at low heat, turning the shanks every 25/30 minutes.
 If the sauce should reduce too much you can add some vegetable broth.
 The cooking liquid should always be at least half the way up the shank, also a bit more.

-- If you use veal shanks in one hour and half/one hour and 45 minutes it should be ready, if you use beef count at least 2 hours, better 2 and half (that’s what I did).
+- If you use veal shanks in one hour and half/one hour and 45 minutes it should be ready, if you use beef count at least 2 and half hours, or even 3 (that’s what I did).
 You will see when it’s ready: the fork can enter easily in the meat and the meat will fall off easily the bone, and it will look almost as glazed.

 - When the meat it’s ready prepare the “gremolada“: cut into small pieces the clove of garlic, the parsley and the lemon zest and mix them together, then simply pour it in the pan and mix it together with all the meat.
 Let it cook for other 4/5 minutes to let the meat taking the flavors of the gremolada.
 Check also if the sauce is salted enough, and if you would like add some freshly ground black pepper before serving.

 - Then serve it with its sauce and enjoy this delicious food 🙂 I like it with polenta, but as I wrote above also a classic “risotto alla milanese” or mashed potato are good choices 🙂 With a good glass of wine it’s even better 😀

 PS: I leave the marrow for the last bite, I always do that 🙂

 Beef: Angus from “Terra Pannonia”